pav1388/JoyShockMapper/README.md

 ### 4. Autoconnect feature

-The SDL version of JoyShockMapper can monitor the number of connected controllers and launch the RECONNECT\_CONTROLLERS automatically when a new one is detected_
+The SDL version of JoyShockMapper can monitor the number of connected controllers and run RECONNECT\_CONTROLLERS automatically when a new one is detected.
+This is very handy to relieve you from running it manually.
+Should the feature give you grief, you can always disable with the command ```AUTOCONNECT=OFF```.

 ## Troubleshooting
 Some third-party devices that work as controllers on Switch, PS4, or PS5 may not work with JoyShockMapper.
 It only _officially_ supports first-party controllers.
 Issues may still arise with those, though.
 Reach out, and hopefully we can figure out where the problem is.